DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 Schedules are often complex information delivered through one or several HTML data tables.
 Ensure that these tables are coded according to standards so assistive technologies can interact programmatically with them.
 This is especially true if you are running several streams in several rooms on different days.

 #### 10.3 Accessibility Statement
-List clearly what attendees can expect (and what not to expect)
+List clearly what attendees can expect (and what not to expect).

 #### 10.4 Images and photos
 Use (stock) photos of people from underrepresented groups in professional settings.
 Showing only white males reinforces the stereotypes.